 Spoons is located at 0142, Group 5, Pave Road, Wat Damnak Village, Siem Reap and is open Wednesday to Sunday, 11.30am to 10pm.

-There was a good range of Cambodian cuisine to choose from and I enjoyed the food and the setting.
-On this occasion these was also an appetite to try some traditional Cambodian desserts.
+There was a good range of Cambodian cuisine to choose from, and I enjoyed the food and the setting.
+On this occasion, there was also an appetite to try some traditional Cambodian desserts.

 Haven is located at Chocolate Rd, Wat Damnak area and is open for lunch Monday to Saturday from 11.30am-2pm and for dinner Monday to Saturday from 5.30pm-9.30pm.

-Cambodia is a friendly country to visit and I will cherish the opportunity to return and learn more about the food and culture of this country.
+Cambodia is a friendly country to visit, and I will cherish the opportunity to return and learn more about the cuisine and culture of this country.